All digital images are either:

 Since the image is not made of pixels, there is no resolution.
 Vector-based images are infinitely scaleable.
 They won't be blurry even when blown up to billboard size.

 The image has a limited resolution and can't really be enlarged beyond that.
-Resolution is measured in Pixels/Dots Per Inch (DPI).
+Resolution is measured in Pixels/Dots Per Inch (PPI or DPI for print).
 Images can be fake-enlarged beyond their limits, but they will get blurry.

 Supremely editable in a non-destructive manner.
 Colors can be changed with a click, and lines can be dragged slightly to the side, etc.